What are arteriovenous malformations?

 - Arteriovenous malformations (AVMs) are groups of blood vessels in your body that form in the wrong way.

 - AVMs often develop before birth or shortly after.
-They may be genetic.
+The cause may be genetic.

 - Most people with AVMs will never have any problems.

-- If a person does have symptoms, they depend on where the AVM is located.
+- If a person does have symptoms, it will depend on where the AVM is located.
 Symptoms may include headache, backache, seizures, or dizziness.

-- Imaging tests, such as an MRI, can often find an AVM.
+- Imaging tests, such as an MRI or a CT scan, can often find an AVM.

 - Treatment options may include certain medicines or surgery.